 Many home sellers are under the impression that spring is the best time to list their home.
-They may worry that their home looks dreary in winter months, or that potential buyers would be too busy with holiday preparations to tour houses.
+They may worry that their home looks dreary in winter months, or that potential buyers don’t want to venture out in the cold to tour houses.
 Despite these concerns, there are several compelling reasons to list a home for sale in the winter, rather than putting the sale on hold until spring.
 According to Zillow, the number of homes sold during winter months has gone up in recent years, and the days on market have gone down.
 Here are a few reasons why.

 Simply put, low inventory equals less competition.
 Since many people choose to list their homes in the spring, there is an overwhelming amount of options for buyers to choose from.
 During the winter months, there is less competition between houses on the market and a greater chance for your home to sell.